-For brand advertising revenue recognition, prior to entering into contracts, we make a credit assessment of the customer to assess the collectability of the contract.
-For those contracts for which the collectability is determined to be reasonably assured, we recognize revenue when all revenue recognition criteria are met.
-For those contracts for which the collectability is determined not to be reasonably assured, we recognize revenue only when the cash was received and all other revenue recognition criteria are met.
+For brand advertising revenue recognition, prior to entering into contracts, we make a credit assessment of the customer.
+For contracts for which collectability is determined to be reasonably assured, we recognize revenue when all revenue recognition criteria are met.
+In other cases, we only recognize revenue when the cash is received and all other revenue recognition criteria are met.

-Before 2011, since almost all of the elements were delivered within one calendar quarter, we treated all elements of advertising contracts as one single unit of accounting for revenue recognition purposes.
-Commencing January 1, 2011, in accordance with ASU No.2009 -13, we treat advertising contracts with multiple deliverable elements as separate units of accounting for revenue recognition purposes and to recognize revenue on a periodic basis during the contract when each deliverable service is provided.
+In accordance with ASU No.2009 -13, we treat advertising contracts with multiple deliverable elements as separate units of accounting for revenue recognition purposes and to recognize revenue on a periodic basis during the contract when each deliverable service is provided.
 Since the contract price is for all deliverables, we allocate the arrangement consideration to all deliverables at the inception of the arrangement on the basis of their relative selling prices.
-Since the number of advertising contracts that covered more than one quarter and the revenues from advertising contracts that covered more than one quarter were immaterial compared to the total advertising contracts, the impact of adoption of ASU 2009-13 to us is immaterial.